Assessing the Relative Coastal Vulnerability of National Park Units to Sea Level Rise and Lake Level Changes

 CVI assessments for each park are available here.
 These assessments are being used to inform long-term management decisions and to assess long-term threats to natural and cultural resources in NPS coastal units.

-Gregg, R. M. (2010).
+Gregg, R. M. (2020).
 Assessing the Relative Coastal Vulnerability of National Park Units to Sea Level Rise and Lake Level Changes [Case study on a project of the National Park Service - Geologic Resources Division and the U.S. Geological Survey - Woods Hole].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/assessing-relative-coastal-vulnerability-nat… (Last updated October 2012)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+Retrieved from CAKE: https://www.cakex.org/case-studies/assessing-relative-coastal-vulnerability-national-park-units-sea-level-rise-and-lake-level-changes (Last updated April 2020)